Stamf and Deliver

-Which is sort of the problem right now, 13 months after my visit.
-With all that fine and dandiness, there’s nothing goofy or terrible or mind-blowing for me to focus on – or much remember.
-My apologies to the Stamford Historical Society – although, I did bang out a page on their other museum in town, the tiny Hoyt-Barnum House a few miles away (CTMQ Visit here).
+Which is sort of the problem for me.
+With all that fine and dandiness, there’s nothing goofy or terrible or mind-blowing here for me to focus on – or much remember.
+My apologies to the Stamford Historical Society.

-Stamford is the rare Connecticut town that has affluence, a true downtown and a true suburb.
-I know that probably sounds weird to any non-Nutmegger unfamiliar with the uniqueness of our state’s town structure, but it’s true.
-Most of our 169 towns are pretty much all city, or all suburbs around a small town center, or all rural.
+Stamford is the rare Connecticut town that has affluence, a true downtown, and true suburbs.
+I know that probably sounds weird to any non-Connecticutian unfamiliar with the uniqueness of our state’s 169-town structure, but it’s true.
+Most of our towns are pretty much entirely city, or entirely suburb around a small town center, or entirely rural.
 Stamford offers a true mix.

 And their historical museum sits prominently on High Ridge Road in a pretty imposing looking stone building.
 It looks rather huge, but I came to learn that the upper floors are for storage and the basement is for an ongoing ever-present tag sale.
 (My friend Caroline, native Stamfordite, told me that she has scored some designer purses and stuff down there for dirt cheap.
 Ahhh, Fairfield County…)

-As you’re finding out, I didn’t do such a good job of that at the SHS.
-The guy who welcomed us also welcome us to open our wallets and drop five bucks each into the donation jar.
+As you’re finding out, I didn’t do such a good job of that at the History Center.
+The guy who welcomed us also welcomed us to open our wallets and drop five bucks each into the donation jar.
 In fact, he more or less insinuated that the fee was required, despite the giant lettered “DONATIONS APPRECIATED” sign.
 Now, I always donate at least a few bucks to these places, whether asked or not.
-(Later, down at the Hoyt-Barnum House, I mentioned this to the docent there who seemed a bit perturbed by the pushiness.
+(Later in the day, down at the Hoyt-Barnum House, I mentioned this to the docent there who seemed a bit perturbed by the pushiness.
 But hey, he got 10 more bucks from us in the till and I don’t begrudge him that.)

 Fortunately for all of us, the SHS maintains a rather comprehensive website.
 In fact, there’s almost too much information going on over there.
 As I gather my thoughts for this page, let’s let them help us out to learn a bit more about these Stamford people…